PlanTL-INTELCOMP/DBimport/README.md

 3. Other python libraries that are used in the repository are listed in the `requirements.txt` file

+# Configuration file

 # Datasets

 ## Semantic Scholar

-Semantic Scholar (S2) is a database of 45+ scientific publications provided as a bunch of JSON files.
-Semantic Scholar [open data](https://api.semanticscholar.org/corpus/) can be used
+Semantic Scholar (S2) is a database of more than 45 M scientific publications, including abstract, author information, recognized entities and some additional bibliographic metadata.
+Apart from a REST API service, S2 provides an [open data](https://api.semanticscholar.org/corpus/) collection in JSON format.

+In order to import the S2 data you need to run the `importSScholar.py` script with one or several of the following options

+    * resetDB: If activated, the database will be reset and the schema will be regenerated
+    * importData: Import author and paper metadata
+    * importCitations: import citation data
+    * importAuthorship: Fill in a paper vs author table
+    * importEntities: Fill in a paper vs entity table
+    * lemmatize: lemmatize database
+    * lemmas_query', type=str, dest='lemmas_query', help='Query for DB elements to lemmatize')